Zyxtis/Stratagem-Hotkey-Manager/README.md

     A lite version of the script has been added, featuring a minimalist approach while retaining core functionality.
     The lite version includes only two tabs and minimal customization options.
     Default values are set to match the in-game standards.
     The dropdown list for keys allows you to select a pre-defined button.
-The very top option, [Hotkey], indicates that the input field will be used instead.
+The very top option, [Input], indicates that the input field will be used instead.
-    The script can be suspended/resumed at any time by pressing the Insert key.
+    The script can be suspended/resumed at any time by pressing the Insert key, and can be closed completely by pressing the End key.
     Feel free to translate it into your language.